Psychological stress and sleep: Military context

 Since the American Civil War, there have been multiple "war syndromes" reported such as 'irritable heart', 'effort syndrome' and 'Gulf War Syndrome'.
 Thought to be discrete and different from post-traumatic stress disorder (PTSD), these war syndromes have a range of physical symptoms but commonly feature sleep disturbances, tiredness, poor concentration, and nightmares.
-The historic picture is unclear due to poor contemporary understanding of psychological illness and, in more modern conflicts, gathering data has been difficult due to operational priorities; no cause has been identified that isn't connected to psychological stress.
+The historic picture is unclear due to poor contemporary understanding of psychological illness and, in more modern conflicts, gathering data has been difficult due to operational priorities; no cause has been identified that is not connected to psychological stress.

 PTSD

+Sleep and PTSD

 Sleep is often a core focus for both diagnosis and management of PTSD with 70% of PTSD patients reporting insomnia or sleep disturbances.
 When studied against controls, however, little difference was measured in the quality of sleep suggesting paradoxical insomnia along with physiological H-P-A axis involvement and "fight or flight responses".
 It is on this basis that CBT, a non-pharmacological therapy, is justified along with pharmacological intervention.

-One month after the coronavirus outbreak, a study determined a frequency of PTSD (Post-traumatic stress disorder) symptoms among inhabitants of Wuhan and its surrounding villages.
-To better understand this phenomenon, a study was conducted in Canada after a two-month state of emergency was declared (2020).
-Many subjects began to have dreams highlighting deep-rooted trauma, like early childhood experiences, however not one subject described the pandemic as traumatic, simply stressful.
-The dream content was especially interesting because it had little to no relation to the pandemic; this study was consistent with others questioning the reemergence of PTSD when faced with a new stressor.
+Dreams and Trauma

+Research has explored the link between stress, trauma, and dreams.
+Studies on people who experienced the COVID-19 pandemic found increased dream activity, often related to past traumatic events rather than the pandemic itself.
+This suggests that significant stress can trigger vivid or disturbing dreams, even if the current situation isn't directly traumatic.

 Stress and trauma can lead to vivid dreams.
-The classic “PTSD dream” can be used as a lens to understand the effect of waking stress on one’s sleep.
-A PTSD dream occurs often and is a replay of a traumatic event.
-The person is woken up in sweats, shaking; fear, anxiety, anger, etc. are all induced.
+This common type of PTSD dream involves reliving a traumatic event, often accompanied by intense emotions like fear, anger, or anxiety upon waking.

-Occupational Context
+Occupational context

 One of the greatest factors affecting the stress and sleep of humans is their commitment to their jobs.
 In our society, one's employment schedule often dictates their sleep schedule.
 The bidirectional relationship between stress and sleep is also scientifically supported in terms of employment.
 When an employee does not get quality sleep, this often leads to poor performance at work and a greater chance of experiencing stress related to work.
 Similarly, when a person is experiencing occupational stress, their sleep is almost immediately negatively influenced.
 When individuals experience high levels of stress and insufficient amounts of sleep their mental and physical health is jeopardized.